 When safety is shortchanged, however, the results can be devastating.
 Construction accidents can cause a wide range of life-threatening injuries, including traumatic brain injury, spinal cord injuries, and other severe damage.
-Some of these injuries can result in life-changing disabilities like paralysis or loss of cognitive functions.
 Those who survive these serious injuries may find that they face years of expensive and grueling medical care, surgeries, physical therapy, and other procedures in order to regain even a fraction of their former ability to function.
-The medications and equipment that an injured person may require merely add to the staggering costs of these injuries.

 Common types of construction accidents that can injure or kill both workers and non-workers include:

-- Machinery or equipment failures.
-Any kind of power tools or equipment, from hand-held drills to backhoes, might have a mechanical failure that can lead to an accident.
+- Machinery or equipment failures: Any kind of power tools or equipment, from hand-held drills to forklifts or backhoes, might have a mechanical failure that can lead to an accident.
 Large equipment can be especially dangerous if it slips out of gear or malfunctions.